Open-Earth-Foundation/OpenClimate/ui/README.md

-# OpenClimate App
+# OpenClimate UI

-The OpenClimate App is a single-page app (SPA) for organizations who issue and verify self-sovereign identity (SSI) credentials via an Aries cloud agent (such as [ACA-Py](https://github.com/hyperledger/aries-cloudagent-python)).
-This app provides a friendly UI for end-users that can be easily deployed to a private or public cloud and accessed from any modern web browser.
+The OpenClimate React Application is the Front-End portion of the Independent Climate Accounting Network.
+It is in support of Paris Agreement goals and presents important climate data for actors in the world (countries, region/provinces, cities, and companies).
+The app also seeks to issue identity (SSI) credentials via an Aries cloud agent (such as [ACA-Py](https://github.com/hyperledger/aries-cloudagent-python)) for user authentication, and climate data reporting for companies.

 For an introduction to self-sovereign identity (SSI), please see [Phil Windley's article](https://www.windley.com/archives/2018/09/multi-source_and_self-sovereign_identity.shtml) on the topic.